Gustavus Woodson Smith: Civil War

-Postbellum life
+Postbellum life and death

 Smith was paroled in Macon, Georgia, on April 20, 1865, and moved to Tennessee to become an iron manufacturer from 1866 to 1870.
 He moved back to Kentucky to become Insurance Commissioner until 1876, then moved to New York City and began writing.
 Smith authored Notes on Insurance in 1870, Confederate War Papers in 1884, The Battle of Seven Pines in 1891, and Generals J. E. Johnston and G. T. Beauregard at the Battle of Manassas, July 1861 in 1892.
 His final work, Company "A," Corps of Engineers, U.S.A., 1846–48, in the Mexican War, was published in 1896 after his death.

 In December 1894, he was one of nineteen founders of the Military Order of Foreign Wars - a military society for officers who were veterans of wars with foreign nations and their descendants.

 Smith died in New York City in 1896 and was buried in the Cedar Grove Cemetery in New London, Connecticut.